akpw/mktxp/README.md

 ## Description
 MKTXP is a Prometheus Exporter for Mikrotik RouterOS devices.\
-It gathers a rich set of supported metrics across multiple routers, all easily configurable via built-in CLI interface.
+It gathers and exports a rich set of metrics across multiple routers, all easily configurable via built-in CLI interface.

 Apart from exporting to Prometheus, MKTXP can also print some of the metrics directly on the command line (see an example below).